saitho/7daystodie-server/README.md

 # 7 Days to Die Server on Docker

 Runs a 7DtD server inside a Docker container.
 The server will be exposed onto port 26900.
+The save files will be saved in a mounted directory.
+The path inside the container is: */home/steam/.local/share/7DaysToDie/Saves/*

 ## Known errors